MCreator/MCreator/plugins/mcreator-localization/help/default/block/states_list.md

 If a certain block state property is used in state condition, it needs to be used in all state conditions.

+If block rotation is enabled, MCreator will automatically generate all the necessary state combinations to handle rotations.

 Missing combinations of properties will be autofilled for you with the default block state.